Protests Erupt In Wisconsin After Black Man Shot From Behind

 Multiple fires were set by protesters and tear gas was used to clear the demonstration, which carried into Monday morning.

-Police said the victim has been transported to a Milwaukee hospital for treatment, but didn't provide details on what led to the shooting.
+Police said the person has been transported to a Milwaukee hospital for treatment, but didn't provide details on what led to the shooting.